firebird-finance/firebird-docs/docs/vtokens.md

 **First**, we use two liquidity pools, 80/20 and 98/2 with the higher weight being that of the pegged asset.
 This in turn requires less capital of the secondary asset to maintain the price peg.

-**Second**, we have introduced dynamic expansion based on the current liquidity of the pools used for the calculations of the current price of the pegged asset to avoid excessive expansion which is the major problem for all other algorithmic stablecoin protocols.
+**Second**, we have introduced dynamic expansion based on the current liquidity of the pools, which is used to calculate the current price of the pegged asset to avoid excessive expansion, a major problem for other algorithmic stablecoin protocols.

-**Third**, we allow for dynamic epoch length, depending if the protocol is in a contraction or expansion phase, which allows the protocol to stay longer at healthy market condition (expansion) and reacts faster at bad market condition (contraction).
+**Third**, dynamic epoch length is available, which allows the protocol to stay longer at healthy market condition (expansion) and reacts faster to bad market condition (contraction).

-**Finally**, during a contraction phase, when a vToken is burned for a coupon, 5% of the burned vToken is redirected as a yield to those providing liquidity as an additional incentive to keep their liquidity in the pool during the contraction phase.
+**Finally**, during a contraction phase, when a vToken is burned for a coupon, 5% of the burned vToken is redirected as a yield to those providing liquidity as an additional incentive to keep their liquidity in the pool.

 ![enter image description here](https://miro.medium.com/max/700/1*a81g73R8alhkV0TL9CPsng.png)